j-maas/recipe-box/README.md

 - [ ] Generate shopping list from multiple recipes.
 - [ ] Import and export recipes from and to files.
 - [ ] Filter recipes.
+- [ ] Indicate how many ingredients there are.
 - [ ] Highlight occurrences of ingredients on hover.
 - [ ] Allow setting portions.